cs24/cloud-inquisitor/docs/contributing.rst

 ==================

 *   Code should be accompanied by tests and documentation.
-*   Follow the existing code style.
+*   Code should follow the existing style.
 We try to follow `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_.
-*   Please write good commit messages.
+*   Please write clear and useful commit messages.
 Here are three blog posts on how to do it right:

   * `Writing Git commit messages <http://365git.tumblr.com/post/3308646748/writing-git-commit-messages>`_
   * `A Note About Git Commit Messages <http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html>`_
   * `On commit messages <http://who-t.blogspot.ch/2009/12/on-commit-messages.html>`_

-*   We would prefer one branch per feature or fix.

-  * Please keep branches small and on topic.
+*   We would prefer one branch per feature or fix; please keep branches small and on topic.

 *   Send a pull request to the ``develop`` branch.
 See the GitHub `pull request docs <https://help.github.com/articles/using-pull-requests>`_ for further information.